9 - 13 June 2025

 (Rome, Italy)

-A SIX-day Summer school on economic fitness and complexity for phd students, early career researchers, and practitioners
+A five-day Summer school on economic fitness and complexity for phd students, early career researchers, and practitioners

 Organised by Enrico Fermi Research Centre (CREF, Rome), UNU-MERIT (Maastricht), UNU-CRIS (Bruges) and the Young Scholar Initiative (YSI-INET)